Kansas Estate Planning Attorney Offers Estate Planning Review Checklist

 As you review your estate plan and decide what changes you would like to make, contact your estate planning attorney and talk with them about how you can make those changes.
 When your revised estate plan is complete, keep a copy of it somewhere safe and let your executor know where it is located.
 Also, let the agents named in your power of attorney and health care directive know where to find those documents so they can help you in an emergency.

 If you have a Kansas estate plan that needs revision, Wichita attorney J. Joseph Weber is here to serve you.
-Please call our office at 316-265-7802, or contact us online to arrange a consultation to discuss your Kansas estate planning questions.
+Please call our office, or contact us online to arrange a consultation to discuss your Kansas estate planning questions.